levinismynameirl/levinismynameirl/README.md

 # About me

-I'm a student and open source contributor focused on full-stack development, automation, AI, and developer tooling.
-I work extensively with Python, Node.js, React, and a range of modern technologies.
-My interests include building practical applications, developer tooling, Discord bots, and projects in AI and data processing.
+I'm a student and open source contributor focused on full-stack development, automation, AI, data processing, and developer tooling.
+I work extensively with Python, Node.js, React, and a range of other tech, most of which you can find in my tech stack below.

 ## Tech Stack